Anyone who receives a product from you is a customer or client. The customer needs something from you, and hopefully, they get it from you.

 Customer Needs & Gets Truth Table

-The truth table shown below in the video thumbnail highlights that a customer's needs are not always met.
+The truth table in the video thumbnail highlights that a customer's needs are not always met.
 Of course, that is obvious from experience.
-But it isn't apparent to us enough because we rationalize our product, service, and performance.
+However, it needs to be more apparent because we rationalize our product, service, and performance.

 Too often, your belief may be that you provide something to the customer that is important and beneficial.
 But does the customer see it that way?
-That thinking says, "the customer gets what they need," but there is no verification whether that is true.
+That thinking says, "The customer gets what they need," but there is no verification of whether that is true.

 A truth table wakes you up to reality.
-More importantly, it helps you consider the obvious questions you need to ask customers regularly.
+More importantly, it helps you consider the obvious questions you must regularly ask customers.

 Reality or Fantasy